apsking/brew/content/pages/components.md

 ---
 template: ComponentsPage
 slug: components
-title: Components Page
+title: Our Beer
 featuredImage: https://ucarecdn.com/df0dc650-6938-412f-aefb-2019d2349e13/
-subtitle: This is the components page subtitle.
+subtitle: You know you want some
 section1: >-
   ## This is a container component